 Element of Compensation Description How This Element Promotes Our Objectives Annual Compensation Base Salary Fixed annual compensation that is certain in payment and provides continuous income.
 Aids in both recruitment and retention; designed to be competitive in the marketplace.
 Annual Incentive Awards Performance-based compensation for achieving goals and objectives.
 Motivates and rewards achievement of annual corporate objectives by providing at-risk comprehensive pay opportunities linked to performance.
-Long-Term Compensation Equity Incentive Awards Grants of options and/or RSUs that are part of our long-term incentive program; time-based vesting, generally over four years.
-However, after taking into account the overall position of the Company during the business transitions made during the year, the Compensation Committee did not grant long-term incentive awards for 2020.
+Long-Term Compensation Equity Incentive Awards Generally, grants of options and/or RSUs that are part of our long-term incentive program; time-based vesting, generally over four years.
+However, after taking into account the overall position of the Company during the business transitions made during the year, the Compensation Committee did not grant long-term incentive awards for 2021.
+In early 2022, the Compensation Committee determined that it would be appropriate to grant stock options for 2022, while it continues to evaluate appropriate long-term incentives for the Company's executives.
 Promotes retention, increases long-term equity ownership, and aligns executive and long-term shareholder interests by linking a portion of their compensation to changes in company stock price.
-RSUs additionally provide officers with awards that have immediate value.
-Other Compensation Post-Termination Payments and Benefits Payments and benefits upon termination of an executive's employment in specified circumstances, such as termination other than for cause, resignation for good reason, retirement, death, disability, or a change in control, as described in greater detail herein.
-Provides assurance of financial security, which is desirable in lateral recruiting and executive retention and permits objective evaluation by executives of potential changes to our strategy and structure.
-Other Benefits Executives participate in employee benefit plans generally available to our employees.
-Fair and competitive programs to provide for the health and well-being of executives and
+40